-6a.2.3.1 Satellite parameters
+6b.2.3.1 Satellite parameters

 In Rel-18, antenna pattern in section 6.4.1 of TR 38.811 is reused for NTN SAN and NTN UE.
-Use of phased array antenna model needs further discussion.

 The following normalized antenna gain pattern, corresponding to a typical reflector antenna with a circular aperture, is considered.